 Kakadu contains most of the major habitat types of Australia’s Top End, including the stone country, hills and ridges, savannah woodlands and monsoon forests, billabongs, floodplains, tidal flats and coast.
 These habitats harbour an astonishing diversity of wildlife.

 One of the most interesting features of the park is the seasonal wetlands that change dramatically between the rainy and the dry seasons.
 Kakadu wetlands are of international significance, with over 40 species of migratory birds travelling here from Russia, China and Japan.

-April is the first month of the dry season, meaning that the flooding started to subside, though many areas accessible during the dry season are still under water.
+We visited in April, the first month of the dry season, meaning that the flooding started to subside, though many areas accessible during the dry season were still under water.

 We based ourselves at Cooinda Camping ground and spent 3 days exploring the wildlife of Kakadu National Park.
 One of the best way to see the wildlife in the park is by cruising the Yellow Water Billabong.
 There are early morning and late afternoon cruises available at Cooinda and we did them all.